AlexMaxes/webtest2/index.md

+# Test Web 2
-## Welcome to GitHub Pages
+## Welcome to My Web test Pages

-You can use the [editor on GitHub](https://github.com/AlexMaxes/webtest2/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Click [editor on GitHub](https://github.com/AlexMaxes/webtest2/edit/master/index.md) to maintain and preview the content for my website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is a lightweight and easy-to-use syntax for styling my writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block